Rocyzas/Explainable-AI-Classifiers-for-Alzheimers-Disease-Diagnosis/README.md

 Got confustion matrix.
 Accuracies now is between 80-88% for both linear and polynomial classifiers depending on cv.

-Decision Tree gives precision of 73% at best...
+Gradient Boosted Decision Tree gives precision of 73% at best...

 Logistic regression with MinMAx scaler, lbfgs solver, cross validation,  and C=3 gives 87% accuracy.